-You may have big plans to add more space to your home, but how far will your available budget stretch?
+You may have big plans to undertake a house extension, but how far will your available budget stretch?
 Before making plans, you need to get an idea of what can be done with the money you have available.

 Here we explain what types of project can be done with a budget of £30,000–50,000.
-This will comfortably allow you to create a substantial loft conversion, garage or cellar conversion, large single-storey extension and even a modest two-storey extension.
+This will comfortably allow you to create a substantial house extensions including loft conversions, garage or cellar conversions, large single-storey extensions and even a modest two-storey extension.
 We also show great examples of homes extended within this budget.

 1. Orangery-style house extensions